yuviaapr/yuviaapr/README.md

 I am a lifelong learner 🤓 always looking to improve my R and python skills and currently diving deeper into machine learning.

+For details about my professional experience see my [online CV](https://yuviaapr.github.io/) or my [LinkedIn profile](https://www.linkedin.com/in/perez-rico/).

 Besides the quality time that I spend with my PC, I like to:

 - fill my sketchbooks and paint 🎨